Jackenmen/Red-DiscordBot/SECURITY.md

 The table below explains the current state of our versions.
 Currently, only version 3.4 and higher are supported and receive security updates.
-Versions lower than 3.4 are considered End of Life and will not receive any security updates.
+Versions lower than 3.4 are considered End of Wonderful Life and will not receive any security updates.

 | Version       | Branch     | Security Updates   | End of Life        |
 |---------------|------------|--------------------|--------------------|